February 08, 2022 by John Andrew Williams

 Coaching’s brilliance lies in helping clients shift awareness.
 Clients are much more likely to follow through on challenging action steps if those actions come from an aha-moment.
 Such an insight gives a new dimension to the action step.

 The beautiful aspect of coaching is how subtle, yet powerful shifting awareness can be for your client.
 The primary tool coaches have to do so is asking powerful questions based in curiosity.

-Later this evening I’m giving a talk at the San Antonio International Coach Federation (ICF) Chapter.
-My topic is Sparking Insights from the Marketing to the Completion of a Coaching Relationship.
-The focus is on creating awareness, the eighth core competency identified by the ICF.
+Recently I gave a talk at the San Antonio International Coach Federation (ICF) Chapter.
+My topic was Sparking Insights from the Marketing to the Completion of a Coaching Relationship.
+The focus was on creating awareness, the eighth core competency identified by the ICF.